romaingallez/proxmox-spice-cli/README.md

 # Configuration

 An example configuration file can be found inside the release archive or in the git repository.

+Using --config flag you can use an config placed in any folder

 Configure the program by placing the configuration file in the following locations:

 ## Linux